seanhig/flink-stack/examples/kafka/README.md

 ## The Flink Web Order Monitor
 The Flink Web Order Monitor can be installed into Flink to read from the Kafka topic and print the `WebOrder` messages in real time.
 It serves as a template for reading Kafka topics and building stream analytics.
 At the present time mostly a scaffold.

 > Working with Spring was a pleasure and there was always well documented solutions to real-world requirements.
-I can't say the same about Flink, as counting String streams for a Word count makes for a lame set of sample code.
-It was a time suck trying to deserialize Avro messages from Kafka within Flink (involving the Schema Registry to boot).
-Avro is a pretty common use case in terms of Kafka SerDe.
-JSON is less ideal in Kafka, so it is odd Confluent chose it for their examples.
-Simple, but not practical.
-I traced the problem down to a `SpecificRecord.class.isAssignableFrom()` issue that oddly routes the serializer toward an invalid `GenericRecord` path and produces a near worthless `NullException` instead of throwing a helpful message about the `isAssignableFrom` issue... but digging in the Flink source is no fun.
-It would be nice to be able to work with Avro `WebOrder` objects in Flink, but so far the best I've been able to accomplish is the `GenericRecord` option.  `Flink SQL` had no problem reading the Avro schema, so I'm sure there is a formula somewhere in the code... it is a TODO.
+I can't say the same about Flink.
+It was a challenge trying to deserialize Avro messages from Kafka within Flink (involving the Schema Registry).
+Not one example of this could be found.
+I traced the problem down to a `SpecificRecord.class.isAssignableFrom()` issue that oddly routes the serializer toward an invalid `GenericRecord` path in the `getProducerType` method and produces a near worthless `NullException` instead of throwing a helpful message about the `isAssignableFrom` issue... but digging in the Flink source is no fun.
+The few snippets available on `Stackoverflow` did not yield good results.
+It would be nice to be able to work with Avro `WebOrder` objects in Flink, but so far the best I've been able to accomplish is the `GenericRecord` option.
+Oddly when referencing the same `model jar` as the Spring `producer and consumer`, the model class fails to deserialize. `Flink SQL` had no problem reading the Confluent Avro schema, so I'm sure there is a formula somewhere in the code... finding it is a TODO.